-E1b) Why is this the most important news source to you?
+E1b) Why is [insert source selected at E1a] the most important news source to you?

-WRITE IN
+WRITE IN BOX

-REPEAT FOR EACH NEWS SOURCE NOT SELECTED AT E1a
+REPEAT FOR EACH NEWS SOURCE SELECTED AT D1 BUT NOT SELECTED AT E1a

 E2) You will now see all of the other news sources that you use.
 I would like you to tell me how important each one is to you.